Vergangenheit/pyls/README.md

 *Usage:*

+1. Put the json file in the root and reference its path with the -file flags

-python -m pyls --help (to print documentation about usage a flags)
+2. python -m pyls --help (to print documentation about usage a flags)